facebookresearch/TensorComprehensions/docs/source/coding_conventions.rst

 In order to increase readability across Tensor Comprehensions written by multiple authors and to reduce the amount of surprising behavior, the following conventions should be adopted when writing TC.
-Generally in TC one should increment nesting by 4 whitespaces at each level and align tensor names and indices where appropriate to make memory access patterns emerge.
+Generally in TC, one should increment nesting by 4 whitespaces at each level and align tensor names and indices where appropriate to make memory access patterns emerge.
 Since these two goals can easily be conflicting, use your best judgement to tradeoff